-Early Childhood Intervention Australia (NSW Chapter)
+About Early Childhood Intervention Australia (ECIA)

-Early Childhood Intervention Australia (NSW Chapter) Inc. is the peak state-wide organisation of professionals and parents involved in promoting the interests of young children with developmental delays and disabilities and their families.
-Members are based in urban, rural and regional centres throughout NSW.
-Our central purpose is fostering and advocating for the provision of quality, comprehensive early childhood intervention (ECI) services, accessible on an equitable basis, that can offer responsive support within their local community to all young children with disabilities and developmental delays and their families.
+ECIA is the peak body of professionals that promotes the interests of infants and young children with developmental delays and disabilities and their families.
+Our members are based in urban, rural and regional areas throughout Australia.
+The association has chapters in all States and Territories (except NT) as well as the National body (ECIA Inc).
+Our central focus is to advocate for the provision of quality, comprehensive early childhood intervention (ECI) services that are accessible on an equitable basis and which offer responsive support to young children with disabilities and developmental delays and their families.